 So, what are some tactics for turning that frown upside down?
 Consider inviting your client to your project management solution.
 Many PM tools have client or guest logins, designed to give clients visibility into the progress and collaborate easily, so they stay connected to the project team.
-This kind of transparency can go a long way towards easing tensions, as so often the problems are ones of communication and expectations.
+This kind of transparency can go a long way toward easing tensions, as so often the problems are ones of communication and expectations.

-But there’s even more you can do beyond the technical implementation.
+But there’s, even more, you can do beyond the technical implementation.
 The following are half-a-dozen suggestions as to how to manage your client throughout the process, once it’s clear you have an issue.

 All projects have issues.
 When issues within your deliverables are discovered, stakeholder relations and trust can go downhill very quickly.
-Collecting all the issues and prioritizing them with your client can be a difficult but it essential to start the process of digging your way out.
+Collecting all the issues and prioritizing them with your client can be difficult but it is essential to start the process of digging your way out.

-The role of a project manager is not defined only by successful delivery of completed tasks but also by the way they are delivered.
+The role of a project manager is not defined only by the successful delivery of completed tasks but also by the way they are delivered.
 You might hear your stakeholders say they cannot prioritize the issues because in their mind all the issues are a priority.
-The patience and leadership skills of the project manager is key in these situations.
+The patience and leadership skills of the project manager are key in these situations.